dballaelliott/esplot/README.md

 ### New Features

+As of **`esplot` 0.9.0**, leads and lags outside of the specified `window` are estimated, but not displayed. **This is a change to the default; in earlier versions, periods outside the window were binned together.** The old functionality is available by specifying the suboption `bin` to window with `window(start end, bin)`.
+But think before you bin!
+This forces the dynamic effects to be constant outside of the specified window.
+If you're comfortable with that restriction, it can help with the identification of time fixed effects, but if this assumption is violated, it can cause the dynamic effects _within the window_ to be misidentified.
+See the [docs](https://dballaelliott.github.io/esplot/options/#general-options) for more information on these suboptions.

 **`esplot` 0.9.5 (early March 2021).** Lets users specify `saturate` or `bin` to control how endpoints are treated.
 **`esplot` 0.9.1 (late Feb 2021).** Adds support for alternate syntax when data cannot be `tsset` (i.e. are not panel data).
 **`esplot` 0.7.1 (late Nov 2020).** Adds support for quantile regression.